Robert Walker (actor, born 1940)

 Robert Hudson Walker Jr. (April 15, 1940 – December 5, 2019) was an American actor who appeared in films including Easy Rider (1969) and was a familiar presence on television in the 1960s and early 1970s.
-He became less active in later decades.

 Early life

 Walker was born in Jamaica, Queens, New York; his parents were actors Robert Walker and Jennifer Jones.
 He attended The Lawrenceville School and trained as an actor at the Actors Studio.

-He studied Tai Chi Chuan under Marshall Ho'o, a skill that he later exhibited in his role in Easy Rider.
+He studied tai chi under Marshall Ho'o, a skill that he later exhibited in his role in Easy Rider.

 Career

 Walker began his acting career in 1962 with TV roles on Route 66 ("Across Walnuts and Wine") and Naked City ("Dust Devil on a Quiet Street", playing the title role of an emotionally disturbed actor who lived and performed on the streets and in circuses).
 His film debut was in The Hook in 1963; other film appearances, in addition to Easy Rider, included the title role in Ensign Pulver (1964) with Burl Ives and Walter Matthau; The War Wagon (1967) with John Wayne and Kirk Douglas; the title role in Young Billy Young (1969), alongside Robert Mitchum; and Beware!
 The Blob, or—Son of Blob (1972).
 He starred in Angkor: Cambodia Express (1982) with Nancy Kwan, Christopher George, Woody Strode, and Sorapong Chatree.